 Does My Disabled Child Qualify for Medicaid Benefits?

-You should consider Medicaid if your disabled child needs health care and your family’s income is low.
-Even if you aren’t sure about whether or not your child qualifies for this type of coverage, your best bet is to complete an application.
-A caseworker can evaluate your individual circumstances and determine your child’s eligibility.
-View a questionnaire that can help you determine which federal benefits programs your child may be eligible for.
+You might want to consider Medicaid if your disabled child needs health care and your family’s income is low.
+If you aren’t sure whether or not your child qualifies for this type of coverage, you should complete an application.
+There is also a questionnaire that can help you determine which federal benefits programs your child may be eligible for.

-By law, children with a disability have certain rights under the Medicaid program.
+By law, children with disabilities have certain rights under the Medicaid program.
 You and your child are entitled to:

 - Receive a clear explanation of the benefits process